 Being PCI compliant has two parts: a questionnaire and a software security scan.
 Use the table below to figure out if and what you need to worry about:

 In summary, if you only have a Stockashop (or other website) which takes payment using PayPal or Google Checkout, you do not need to worry about PCI compliance.
-If you have a website with SagePay or WorldPay without a virtual terminal, then fill in Self Assessment Questionnaire A and the Attestation of Compliance A and send it to your acquirer (Streamline, etc).
-If you only have a dialup terminal in your shop, then fill in SAQ B and Attestation B. If you would like the least hassle, or you use a virtual termainal, or you keep a database of customer card numbers, then it's easiest to find a company to do it for you and pay £10 to £200 or more depending on the complexity.
+If you have a website with SagePay or WorldPay without a virtual terminal, then fill in Self Assessment Questionnaire A and the and send it to your acquirer (Streamline, etc).
+If you only have a dialup terminal in your shop, then fill in SAQ B and Attestation B. If you would like the least hassle, or you use a virtual termainal, or you keep a database of customer card numbers, then it's easiest to find a company to do it for you and pay ?10 to ?200 or more depending on the complexity.
 All of this is explained below.

 The Payment Card Industry (PCI) Security Standards Council is an organisation formed by major credit card companies to create some common security standards to prevent fraud.
 The PCI Data Security Standard (PCI DSS) is the confusing set of requirements and rules they've produced.